Single Handed Viking Axe with Carbon Steel Head and Extended Upper Horn

 (A Bit of History According to Strongblade)

 The axe's first incarnation was as a shaftless, stone tool before recorded history.
 It was mounted on antlers and wood very early on and used as a tool for cutting trees and, most likely, other people.
-The tool developed through the bronze age and reached one of its pinnacles among the Vikings of the 15th and 16th centuries.
-The battle axe was well suited to the Vikings' needs -- fairly easy to make, easy to carry and disastrous to opponents.
-The horrendous blows that could be made with these tip weighted swords were legendary; the axes were known to shatter shields and helmets with ease.
+The tool developed through the bronze age and reached one of it's pinnacles among the vikings of the 15th and 16th centuries.
+The battle axe was well suited to the vikings' needs -- fairly easy to make, easy to carry and disastrous to opponents.
+The horrendous blows that could be made with these tip weighted axes were legendary; the axes were known to shatter shields and helmets with ease.

-Like many weapons, battle axes eventually grew longer (from a little more than 3 feet in length).
+Like many instruments of war, battle axes eventually grew longer (from a little more than 3 feet in length).
 Polearms developed, allowing wielders to keep opponents at bay in much the same way that the rapier did for swords.